Filipino Americans: Veterans

 In the 113th Congress, Representative Joe Heck reintroduced his legislation to allow documents from the Philippine government and the US Army to be accepted as proof of eligibility.
 Known as H.R.
 481, it was referred to the Committee on Veterans' Affairs.
 In 2013, the US released a previously classified report detailing guerrilla activities, including guerrilla units not on the "Missouri list".

 In September 2012, the Social Security Administration announced that non-resident Filipino World War II veterans were eligible for certain social security benefits; however an eligible veteran would lose those benefits if they visited for more than one month in a year, or immigrated.

 Beginning in 2008, a bipartisan effort started by Mike Thompson and Tom Udall an effort began to recognize the contributions of Filipinos during World War 2; by the time Barack Obama signed the effort into law in 2016, a mere fifteen thousand of those veterans were estimated to be alive.
 Of those living Filipino veterans of World War II, there were an estimated 6,000 living in the United States.
 Finally in October 2017, the recognition occurred with the awarding of a Congressional Gold Medal.
 When the medal was presented by the Speaker of the United States House of Representatives, several surviving veterans were at the ceremony.
 The medal now resides in the National Museum of American History.

-Marriages

-In the mid 19th to 20th century, Filipino men often dated and cohabited white women, some married white females while most married black females due to miscegenation laws.
-Filipino population in all over United States was made up overwhelmingly of men.
-For example, in California the Filipino population was 30,470 and in mainland leapt from 5,603 in 1920 to 45,208 ten years later.

-Some 250,000 to 400,000 Filipino soldiers served in the United States Military.
-Many Filipino soldiers were in cohabitations with white american females, but miscegenations laws prevented Filipinos from marrying white women.
-For example, the state of California refused to grant licenses for Filipino soldiers to marry what the state calls "white women".
-Chapain Noury said to the Chief of Chaplains said "It jus happens that there are very few filipina girls here and consequently they have to out with white girls.
-As I said there is great number of our Filipino soldiers are now living for several years with white girls and were never married..... and they have children."